cbsd/reggae/doc/README.md

 * base
 * cbsd

-By default Reggae will use `base` which means only FreeBSD base tools and sudo are used.
+By default Reggae will use `base` which means only FreeBSD base tools are used.
 To initialize base, run `reggae base-init` and to initialize CBSD run `reggae cbsd-init`.
 It is perfectly valid to initialize both, but using jails from different backends can be tricky.
 Usually, you will need only one backend.